-To that point, many marketers feel that they have not gotten their money’s worth from their influencer marketing endeavors.
-But this just speaks to how difficult influencer marketing actually is, and in some ways, a misunderstanding of influencer marketing being more about community than a singular campaign.
+To that point, many marketers who were previously considered an authority on marketing feel that they have not gotten their money’s worth from their influencer marketing endeavors.
+But this just speaks to how difficult influencer marketing actually is–and in some ways, a misunderstanding of influencer marketing being more about community than a singular campaign.
 It requires the right marriage of product and influencer – and they both have to be perfect.

 Why Finding the Right Influencer Matters

-That’s why influencer marketing is so much more powerful than regular marketing: When finding the right influencer to work with, you are tapping into a trust that a community has with a relevant influencer that advertisements cannot replicate.
+That’s why influencer marketing is so much more powerful than regular marketing: when finding the right influencer to work with, you are tapping into trust that a community has with a relevant influencer that advertisements cannot replicate.
 In the scope of social media marketing, influencer marketing also becomes more important as organic social media reach for brands trends closer and closer to zero.
 Of course, this only works after finding the right influencer to work with in the first place.

 The Cost of Getting Influencer Marketing Wrong